 At UW-Madison, rather than using one brief definition, we define wellbeing by recognizing seven aspects: health, meaning, safety, connection, achievement, growth, and resiliency.
-These seven aspects are all components that factor into a person’s overall ability to flourish in their own environment.
+These seven aspects, originally introduced by the Wellness Council of America (WELCOA) are all components that factor into a person’s overall ability to flourish in their own environment.

 We believe that every individual has a unique definition of what wellbeing means to them, and may find certain aspects to be more important than others.
 Also, that definition can evolve.
 Your own sense of wellbeing may look different today than how it looked a few months ago.

 Whatever your own definition, it’s important to think about how you can protect your own seven aspects of wellbeing, especially during the pandemic.

 Protecting your health: Beyond the absence of physical illness, health is a feeling of strength and energy from your body and mind.
 The most obvious way to protect your health right now is to physically distance yourself from others.
 No matter where you are, be sure to adhere to government guidelines about how to safely practice physical distancing.